Police clash with an unruly crowd gathered near the site of UK stabbing attack that killed 3 girls

 “It was like a scene you’d see on a disaster film,” he said.
 “I can’t explain to you how horrific it is what I saw.”

-He carried an unconscious girl to the street and his work partner attended to her while he ran to the dance studio, where he was startled to lock eyes with a man in a hooded tracksuit holding a knife at the top of the stairs.
+He ran to the dance studio, where he was startled to lock eyes with a man in a hooded tracksuit holding a knife at the top of the stairs.

 “All I saw was a knife and I thought: ‘There are more people in there,’ and I just wanted to hurt him so bad,” Verite said.
 “But I was scared for myself and I wanted to help people.
 So I came outside and I was screaming because I knew where he was.”